The Value Chain

 Let Actions Speak

 Until now, we have focused on the definition of vision, mission, values and the reason of being, but no real progress has been made.
 Salesforce's V2MOM model consists of five components (Vision, Values, Methods, Obstacles, Measures) aimed at achieving a goal.
 In this context, the third component is of particular importance: concrete actions.
 All these definitions are meaningless if they are not lived by employees/management and are not applied to daily interactions.
 The most important thing is that leadership sets a good example and embodies the aspects, otherwise, they become a joke.
 It's even worse when it's obvious to the public that the values cannot be taken seriously.

 Without execution, 'vision' is just another word for hallucination.
 Mark V. Hurd

 Have you noticed how the whole picture slowly evolves?
 From a goal to actions to reach it, beliefs as guide and competencies as desired behaviours?
 Much is done with this understanding.
 Further steps might be to recognise, reward and promote value-conscious actions.
-Of course, this also requires that the aspects be reflected in performance reviews or, on the other hand, that you get rid of employees who work against this harmony.
+Of course, this also requires that the aspects be reflected in performance reviews or that you get rid of employees who work against this harmony.
 This may sound harsh, but reward alone does not succeed always.